-The Third Annual Governor's Leadership Summit was held and recognized the accomplishments of state agencies.
-OHCA was awarded the Governor's Award which is the top honor at the event for its work over the past year to expand Medicaid and modernize the delivery system to improve health outcomes.
+The Third Annual Governor's Leadership Summit recognized the accomplishments of state agencies.
+OHCA was awarded the Governor's Award, which is the top honor at the event, for its work over the past year to expand Medicaid and modernize the delivery system to improve health outcomes.